ludocode/pottery/docs/how_it_works.md

 Some templates export macros to allow parent templates to detect their capabilities after they are instantiated.
 For example the lifecycle template can instantiate a `swap()` function if given a `SWAP` expression.
 But it can also instantiate a `swap()` function if given a `MOVE` expression and a `VALUE_TYPE`: it will swap by moving through a temporary.

-In order to allow the parent to detect whether swap is possible, the lifecycle template exports the macro `POTTERY_LIFECYCLE_CAN_SWAP`.
+In order to allow the parent to detect whether swap is possible, the lifecycle template can export the macro `POTTERY_LIFECYCLE_CAN_SWAP`.
 This is defined to either 1 or 0, corresponding to whether or not `swap()` exists.

-When these identifiers are no longer needed, they must be cleaned up.
-This is done by including the corresponding `cleanup` header.
-For example the lifecycle template provides [`pottery_lifecycle_cleanup.t.h`](../include/pottery/lifecycle/pottery_lifecycle_cleanup.t.h) to undefine these macros.
-All templates that instantiate lifecycle perform its cleanup after they are done.
+Templates by default automatically cleanup these macros.
+If you want them to be exported, you must define `NO_CLEANUP` on the template before instantiating it, and you must clean them up yourself when no longer needed by including the corresponding `cleanup` header.
+For example the lifecycle template supports `POTTERY_LIFECYCLE_NO_CLEANUP` to export its capabilities and provides [`pottery_lifecycle_cleanup.t.h`](../include/pottery/lifecycle/pottery_lifecycle_cleanup.t.h) to clean them up.
+All templates that instantiate lifecycle use this to detect its capabilities.

 See for example [`pottery_insertion_sort_static.t.h`](../include/pottery/insertion_sort/pottery_insertion_sort_static.t.h).
-If it is not using some other template's instantiation of lifecycle functions (via `EXTERNAL_LIFECYCLE`), it instantiates lifecycle functions, instantiates its own functions based on the capabilities of the lifecycle template, then includes the lifecycle cleanup header to clean up.
+If it is not using some other template's instantiation of lifecycle functions (via `EXTERNAL_LIFECYCLE`), it instantiates the lifecycle template with `NO_CLEANUP`, instantiates its own functions based on the capabilities of the lifecycle template, then includes the lifecycle cleanup header to clean up.
 In [`impl/pottery_insertion_sort_definitions.t.h`](../include/pottery/insertion_sort/impl/pottery_insertion_sort_definitions.t.h) you can see where it checks `POTTERY_LIFECYCLE_CAN_MOVE` to decide whether to move or swap.

 `POTTERY_LIFECYCLE_CAN_DESTROY` and `POTTERY_LIFECYCLE_CAN_PASS` are some other macros that are checked often.
 You can see these macros throughout the implementation of [vector](../include/pottery/vector/) for example.
 These change the vector's behaviour and capabilities based on whether it can destroy or pass the values it contains.
-For example `displace_at()` is always implemented, but `remove_at()` is only implemented if the vector can destroy its values, and `extract_at()` is only implemented if the vector's values can be passed (as function arguments or return values.)
+For example `displace_at()` is always implemented, but `remove_at()` is only implemented if the vector can destroy its values, and `extract_at()` is only implemented if the vector's values can be passed as function arguments or return values.